mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 ### Color palette

 If the values are all positive then a sequential color gradient will be used.

-If there are negative values then a diverging color gradient will be used. if the data is discrete a categorical pallete will be used
+If there are negative and positive values then a diverging color gradient will be used.

+if the data is discrete a categorical pallete will be used

-A continuous field will create a color gradient, while a discrete field will create a color palete.
+A **continuous** field will create a **color gradient**, while a **discrete** field will create a **color palete**.

 - all negative values are shown in one color and all positive values are shown in a second color Click the arrow on the colors mark, select edit colors, select a diverging palette from the dropdown and check stepped color with 2 steps and check center on zero

-Discrete field on Color in the Marks card, Tableau displays a categorical palette and assigns a color to each value of field
+Discrete field on Color in the Marks card, Tableau displays a categorical palette and assigns a color to each vlue of field

 Continuous field on Color, Tableau displays a quantiative(정량적) legend with a continuous range of colors .